PoCInnovation/Pool2023/Software/day02/2 - ORM/Golang/README.md

 }
 ```

-The method must create a new artist and return it once saved in db.
+The method must create a new artist and return it once saved in the db.
-> You can test it by calling it directly from the `main` function.
+> You can test it by calling it directly from the `main` function 😉

 ### R for Read